 More Engagement And ‘Collaboration’ Across Companies

-As a result of the shared accountability, procurement will likely enjoy greater visibility within the organisation and therefore have to interact in more frequent and more dynamic ways with colleagues.
+As a result of the shared accountability, procurement will likely enjoy greater visibility within the organization and therefore have to interact in more frequent and more dynamic ways with colleagues.
 It’s important to translate this engagement into collaboration, rather than anything negative.
 Otherwise, the sharing of data and ideas is unlikely to take place.

 ESG Teams Now Define Supplier Information Requests